google/import-mailbox-to-gmail/README.md

-# Import .mbox files to G Suite (formerly Google Apps for Work)
+# Import .mbox files to Google Workspace (formerly G Suite / Google Apps)

-This script allows G Suite admins to import mbox files in bulk for their users.
+This script allows Google Workspace admins to import mbox files in bulk for their users.

 **DISCLAIMER**: This is not an official Google product.